-But learning to take care of bamboo and other types of hardwood floors can be confusing if you’re new to them.
+But learning to take care of bamboo and other types of hardwood floors can be confusing if you’re new to them (Take a look at this guide to the types of bamboo floors).
 There are common misconceptions about how to clean hardwood floors and when it’s best to refinish them.

-To help take the guesswork out of caring for your bamboo flooring and other types of hardwood floors, we’ve compiled this ultimate guide for how to keep your floors in great shape.
+To help take the guesswork out of caring for your bamboo flooring and other types of hardwood floors, we’ve compiled this ultimate guide for how to maintaining and cleaning bamboo floors.

 Hardwood and bamboo floors are great for allergy sufferers because they don’t soak up dust, dirt, and debris.
 But that means it’s up to you to get rid of that grime.

 It’s recommended to vacuum your floors every day or to dust mop if you don’t have time to vacuum.
-However, it’s important that you turn off any rotating bristles on your vacuum while you’re cleaning your hardwood or bamboo floors.
-These bristles are meant for carpeting to give them a better scrub-down, but when they’re used on hardwoods they can scratch your floor’s surface.
+However, you must turn off any rotating bristles on your vacuum while you’re cleaning your hardwood or bamboo floors.
+These bristles are meant for carpeting to give them a better scrub-down, but when they’re used on hardwoods, they can scratch your floor’s surface.

 In the 1990s, it was advised that homeowners with hardwood floors should use a damp mop with a combination of one-quart water and one-quart cup vinegar to clean their floors.
 This information has been passed around so often that many people don’t know it was contradicted in the early 2000s.